marcelmazon/rosicrucian-literature/en/books/the-rosicrucian-christianity-lectures.md

 - [The Lord's Prayer](#the-lords-prayer)
 - [Constitution of the Earth](#constitution-of-the-earth)

 Note: These diagrams were taken from The Rosicrucian Cosmo-Conception, by Max Heindel, and in some instances are numbered as in that book.

-<h1 id="the-rosicrucian-christianity-lectures-2">ROSICRUCIAN CHRISITANITY LECTURES</h1>

-<h3 id="lecture-1">LECTURE ONE: THE RIDDLE OF LIFE AND DEATH</h3>
+### <h3 id="lecture-1">LECTURE ONE: THE RIDDLE OF LIFE AND DEATH</h3>

 At every birth, what appears to be a new life comes into the world.
 Slowly the little form grows, it lives and moves among us, it becomes a factor in our lives; but at last there comes a time when the form ceases to move and decays.
 The love that came, whence we know not, has again passed to the invisible beyond.
 Then, in sorrow and perplexity we ask ourselves the three great questions concerning our existence: Whence have we come?
 Why are we here?
 Whither are we going?